UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 Various conventions we use and follow that you need to know.

 ## Coordinates
 We use a slightly custom coordinate convention to make it easier to write our code in a consistent and understandable way.
-This is particularily important for any code handling gameplay logic and positions on the field.
+This is particularly important for any code handling gameplay logic and positions on the field.

 The coordinate system is a simple 2D x-y plane.
 The x-dimension runs between the friendly and enemy goals, along the longer dimension of the field.
 The y-dimension runs perpendicular to the x-dimension, along the short dimension of the field.